isabella232/piipan/doc/dashboard.md

 ### Deployment credentials

-Circle CI is configured to use a service principal account to login in to Azure and run the deployment command.
-Credentials for the service principal are stored in Circle CI as environment variables.
-The service principal is scoped to the dashboard app and can not access other resources.
+In order for CircleCI to log in to Azure and run CLI commands we have to supply it with credentials.
+The credentials are associated with a service principal account that is [created and stored in Azure](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#password-based-authentication).
+Each service principal is issued a client ID, client secret, and tenant ID.
+Those values are stored as environment variables in Circle CI and accessed by the [circleci/azure-cli orb](https://circleci.com/developer/orbs/orb/circleci/azure-cli) which handles the log in process.